 888.566.5466 888.566.5466

 Establishing and managing a streamlined intake process separates good law firms from those that dominate.
-Not all firms are created equal.
-How well your firm executes the intake process will determine your level of success.
+How effectively your firm executes the intake process will determine your level of success.

 Intakes are the lifeblood of a law firm.
-Attorneys and non-attorney staff must understand this to treat each opportunity as a top priority.
+Attorneys and staff must understand this to treat each opportunity as a top priority.
 One lost opportunity is one too many.
-Owners and managers of the law firm must set the tone for this philosophy.
+Firm owners and managers must set the example for this mindset.

-If your law firm is not properly handling intakes, you are losing business.
-These guidelines will ensure your firm performs an effective and efficient intake.
+If your firm isn’t handling intakes effectively, you are losing business.
+These guidelines will help your firm have a smooth, efficient intake process that converts leads into clients.

 First Impressions Matter

-The intake staff at your firm IS the first impression, they have one chance to get it right.
+Your intake staff is the first point of contact for potential clients, and they have one chance to make it count.
 There are no retakes with intakes.

 • Listening is essential.
 Yet, intake screeners need to be able to control calls that get off track.